 The American Institute for Foreign Study (AIFS) annually offers up to 150 semester scholarships of $1,000 each.
 There are also 50 scholarships of $750 for summer study.
 The awards offset fees and travel expenses at AIFS programs in select international universities (a list available upon applying).
 Candidates must show leadership potential and involvement in extra-curricular activities centered around multi-cultural and international issues.
 Preference is given to full-academic-year study.

 IES commits up to $1.7 million each year to scholarships and financial aid programs because of their firm belief that financial limitation should not prevent qualified students from participating in an IES program.
-Applicants may apply for multiple scholarships, but only one scholarship will be awarded per student and a seperate application is required for each scholarship.
+Applicants may apply for multiple scholarships, but only one scholarship will be awarded per student and a separate application is required for each scholarship.

 This scholarship provides funding for one academic year of study in another country.
 This award is intended to help cover round-trip transportation, tuition, fees, room and board expenses, and some educational supplies.
 The purpose of the scholarship is to further international understanding and friendly relations among people of different countries.
 While abroad, scholars serve as ambassadors of goodwill to the people of the host country and give presentations about their homelands.
 Upon returning home, scholars share the experiences that led to greater understanding of their host countries.
 Students may apply through the Berkeley-chapter of Rotary International or the rotary chapter in their hometown.